5 Potential Dangers of Plant-Based Meat (and What to Eat Instead)

-Fake meat may seem like a dream come true for meat-conscious eaters, but it falls short of the hype.
+Fake processed plant-based meat may seem like a dream come true for meat-conscious eaters, but it falls short of the hype.
 It is a processed product that is nutritionally inferior to real meat.
 Processed meats will likely continue to gain steam and be made widely available, though its high price point may stop it from being a realistic alternative for most Americans.

 Even if price isn’t a big concern for you, you’re better off investing your money in ethically-raised grass-fed real meat.
 Your overall health will fare better with real meat or true plant-based alternatives like bean burgers.